MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 ----
 #### Research Problem 8:
-Construct efficient, scalable, inexpen- sive and sustainable blockchain systems capable to handle and securely manage up to billions of IoT devices connected via the 5G network infrastructure.
+Construct efficient, scalable, inexpensive and sustainable blockchain systems capable to handle and securely manage up to billions of IoT devices connected via the 5G network infrastructure.

 ----
 #### Research Problem 9: